outadoc/woolly-app/README.md

 ## Sibling projects
 - [mastodonk](https://github.com/outadoc/mastodonk) — A Kotlin/Multiplatform API client for Mastodon, built with Ktor.
-- [woolly-server](https://github.com/outadoc/woolly-server) — An authentication proxy for this app; which provides a database of known API keys for each instance, and uses them when clients try to sign in.
+- [woolly-server](https://github.com/outadoc/woolly-server) — An authentication proxy for this app, which provides a database of known API keys for each instance and uses them when clients try to sign in.

 ## What's done, what's left